Distribution Planning Software

 - radial deliveries - multidrops - delivery slot planning

-- backhauls/backloads - drivers hours - tramping
+- backhauls/backloads - driver hours balancing - tramping

 - capacity planning - fleet profiling - demand planning